RichardLitt/wired-in/README.md

 If you have a job and want to keep track of your hours, let me know and I'll hit you with my personal work python script.

+![An example screenshot.
+Wired in is on the left, beneath the Examination text](screenshot.png)